ankithsajikumar/benchmark-forge/README.md

 ## Features

-- `/` : Welcome message.
+- `/` – Welcome message
-- `/compute` : Runs a default computation.
+- `/compute` – Runs a default computation
-- `/compute/{iterations}` : Runs computation for a specified number of iterations.
+- `/compute/{iterations}` – Runs computation for a specified number of iterations

 ## Getting Started